sparrow 2.4.0

 arrayoperator= (const array &rhs)=default

-Overwrites the content of the array with a deep copy of the given array, event if it does not have the ownership of its internal data.
+Overwrites the content of the array with a deep copy of the given array, even if it does not have the ownership of its internal data.

 array (array &&rhs)=default